JerryYan97/ImGUIExplore/README.md

 ![Img2](./img/CustomLayout.gif)

-## Build Command
+## Building and configuration

+The example under the `examples` folder relies on GLFW, DearImGUI and Vulkan.
+But, the header, which is the core of this project, doesn't necessarily rely on any DearImGUI backend like GLFW or Vulkan.
+So, you can choose any backend as you like or submit a PR to provide an example in the backend of your interest.

-Please make sure you set the `VULKAN_SDK` environment variable to your VulkanSDK path.
-You can bulid your project by executing the following command in an example's folder.
+In order to build the `01_SimpleTwoLayouts`, please make sure you set the `VULKAN_SDK` environment variable to your VulkanSDK path.
+In addition, you also need to build the GLFW by yourself (Please build the glfw under the `import/glfw/build/src/Debug/` or you'll need to modify the CMake script).
+After fulfilling prerequisites, you can bulid your project by executing the following command in an example's folder.

 `cmake -B build -G "Visual Studio 16 2019"`